Easy pumpkin bars with cream cheese frosting are the perfect fall dessert, especially for the pumpkin lover.

 Ain’t it pretty?
 This easy pumpkin bars and cream cheese frosting recipe can feed quite a few people for dessert.

-Y’all are gonna love this frosting.
+Y’all are gonna love this rich cream cheese frosting.
 It’s super easy and works great on a lot of cakes.
 You can even add a little bit of cinnamon for added zing.

 After the cake cools…